-UnitedHealth Group is America's biggest diversified healthcare insurance and services provider, as well as one of the country's six biggest companies by revenues.
+UnitedHealth Group is America's biggest diversified healthcare insurance and services provider, as well as one of the country's biggest companies by revenues.
 It operates through two main divisions, often working together in tandem.
-UnitedHealthcare is currently the nation's biggest health insurer, offering health benefits cover to almost 50m individuals, either directly or through corporate, community and state plans.
+UnitedHealthcare is the nation's biggest health insurer, offering health benefits cover to over 70m individuals, either directly or through corporate, community and state plans.
 The proposed merger of rivals Anthem and Cigna would have overtaken United by members (though not by revenues), but was blocked by US regulators.
 UnitedHealthcare is partnered by pharmacy benefits manager and healthcare administration consultancy Optum.
-That business was expanded in 2015 with the acquisition of smaller competitor Catamaran, and now manages health programmes, local services and prescription management for more than 65m Americans.
-Another bolt-on in 2019 was healthcare payments firm Equian for $3.2bn.
+That business was expanded in 2015 with the acquisition of smaller competitor Catamaran, and now manages health programmes, local services and prescription management for 98m Americans.
+Another bolt-on in 2019 was healthcare payments firm Equian, acquired for $3.2bn.
 UnitedHealth partners with AARP to market co-branded Medicare policies and forged a partnership with pharmacy giant Walgreens in 2016 to make that chain its preferred prescription filler.
-Group revenues hit a new high in 2018 of $226.2bn, with net earnings of just under $12.0bn.
-More than 75% of revenues were generated from insurance premiums.
+Group revenues hit a new high in 2020 of $257.1bn, with net earnings of $15.8bn.
+More than 78% of revenues were generated from insurance premiums.
 UnitedHealthcare was founded in 1977 as the parent entity for healthcare services provider Charter Med, launched three years earlier.
 It has expanded steadily, especially over the past 20 years, by steadily absorbing rival regional insurers.
 Founder Richard Burke stepped down as chairman in 2017 in favour of Steve Hemsley, who was in turn replaced as CEO by David Wichmann.
 In an unexpected development, Wichmann stepped down in 2021 and was replaced as CEO by Sir Andrew Witty, the former CEO of GlaxoSmithKline, who joined United in 2018.

 Which agencies handle advertising for UnitedHealth Group?
 Find out more from Adbrands Account Assignments

 Who are the competitors of UnitedHealth Group?
-The next biggest health insurers are Anthem (40.2m members in 2018), Aetna (22.2m), Cigna (15.9m), and Humana (14m).
+The next biggest health insurers are Anthem (39.9m members in 2020), CVS Aetna (22.1m), Cigna (20.4m), and Humana (16.6m).
 See Financial & Insurance Sector index for other companies